EEG-processing-scripts/matlab_functions_for_EEG/README.md

 # Matlab functions for analyzing EEG oscillations, including spectrogram, phase synchrony, etc..

-This repository is built to share EEG signal processing scripts used in the original research of XXX et al. (*in revision*).
+This repository is built to share EEG signal processing scripts used in the original research of Han et al. (2019).

 The script [demo.m] contains example usage of each function.